escargot

 ..so with that paving the way, I picked up one of these mugs from a car boot sale a couple of months back .. £1 .. bargain !

-Reproduction of course, it was going to be a bad taste gag gift for someone I know who doesn't mind sick jokes but the Mrs thought it was hilarious so I had to sell it to her instead ...
+Reproduction of course, it was going to be a bad taste gag gift for someone I know who doesn't mind sick jokes but the Mrs thought it was hilarious so I had to sell it to her instead :rolleyes: ...
 I've talked her out of taking it to work, someone's going to get offended, especially as she deals with the public and/or one of her co workers would almost certainly nick it .. so it lives in our kitchen instead.

-I'm a fan and say, just leave it on.
-I can understand English fans got a different attitude to this.“Pop star Kate Bush is under pressure to expunge paedophile Rolf Harris from her albums.
+“Pop star Kate Bush is under pressure to expunge paedophile Rolf Harris from her albums.
 Fans of the Wuthering Heights singer want her to remove the sex offender’s contribution to three songs from any rereleases.”

 http://www.dailymail.co.uk/news/art...Rolf-Harris-songs-fans-say-tracks-soiled.html